 \subsection{Relation Between First and Second-Order Mixing Coefficients}

-Fig.~\ref{fig:r-R} shows that the assortative coefficient $r$ is loosely correlated with the second-order coefficients $R_{max}$ and $R_{avg}$.
-However, we notice that the first-order and the second-order assortative properties are not trivially related.
-In most cases the second-order mixing is much stronger than the first-order mixing.
-Moreover there are exceptions where the two are not correlated.
-Consider the {\tt Metabolic} network and the {\tt Email} network, the former is strongly disassortative with $r=-0.226$, whereas the later is assortative with $r=0.078$ (see Table~1).
-Yet boith networks exhibit similar positive values for the second order mixing coefficient.
+Figue~\ref{fig:r-R} compares the assortative coefficient $r$ and the second-order coefficients $R_{max}$ and $R_{avg}$ for the networks under study.
+They are seemingly loosely related.

+However, there are exceptions.
+Consider the {\tt Metabolic} network and the {\tt Email} network, the former is strongly disassortative with $r=-0.226$, whereas the later is assortative with $r=0.078$.
+Yet both networks exhibit similar values of the second-order mixing coefficients.